jethrokuan/jlite/PA3_README.md

 5. `ArmGenPass`: This pass takes the lowered `Ir3` code with registers allocated and generates ARM code.

 For passes that modify the IR in a visible way, we print them out to a file called `_pass.$PASSNAME`.
+## Arm Stack and Heap Management

+The frame pointer is not used.
+Each stack frame looks like this:

 ## Optional: SSA Form
 Initially, the plan was to perform optimizations on `Ir3` code in SSA form.
 SSA form makes def-use chains explicit, and facilitates some optimizations such as constant propagation, value range propagation and so on.
 However, deconstructing the SSA required additional care, and I did not have time to do so.